How I got caught in Britain’s petrol panic: Hunting for fuel on a near-empty tank

 Other British businesses tried to keep the mood upbeat.
 “No fuel?” read a handwritten sign outside one British restaurant: “Walk to the pub.”

 Finally, I made it back home, with just five miles left in the tank.
 Still with no gas, it’s unclear how I’ll get anywhere.
-I live just outside London and links to public transport are limited, which means I hailed an Uber to drive me to the underground station for work Tuesday morning.
+I live just outside London and links to public transportion are limited, which means I hailed an Uber to drive me to the Underground station for work Tuesday morning.

-“I thought I might have to wait ages for you,” I joked to the driver, citing the petrol crisis.
+“I thought I might have to wait ages for you,” I joked to the driver, citing the crisis.
 With a smile, my driver said he had a personal fuel hookup.
 I suddenly felt as though I’d stumbled into a whole new underground market.

 In a local Facebook group, people were coming together in the same way they had during the multiple lockdowns spurred by the coronavirus crisis.
-Some lucky few with fuller tanks offered free rides to people trying to reach hospital appointments – and to frontline workers stuck without a way to get to work.
+Some lucky few with fuller tanks offered free rides to people trying to reach hospital appointments — and to front-line workers stuck without a way to get to work.

 Other Facebook groups were not as heartwarming.
-One user’s simple post – “anyone know where I can get petrol?” – caused a wave of backlash.
-Some accused the petrol-hunter of taking gas that others needed more – while another demanded to know where the person was planning on driving to.
+One user’s simple post — “anyone know where I can get petrol?” — caused a wave of backlash.
+Some accused the petrol-hunter of taking gas that others needed more — while another demanded to know where the person was planning on driving.
 Eventually, the angered Facebook page administrator announced he had turned off aggressive comments relating to the fuel wars taking place in our corner of east London.

 To my surprise, the fuel crisis has even made its way onto dating apps.